stefanbohacek/belongbot4000/README.md

 # BELONGBOT4000

-[@belongbot4000](https://twitter.com/belongbot4000) is a simple Twitter bot that scrapes [belong.io](http://belong.io/) (here's [a bit about the site](https://www.wired.com/2015/04/curation-code-powerful-combo-finding-webs-best-stuff/), credits go to [Andy Baio](https://twitter.com/waxpancake)) every 45 minutes (with the site's creator's [approval](https://twitter.com/waxpancake/status/649582755777417216)) and looks for new tweets to post.

 ![Featured!](belongio.png)

-## Backstory

-Originally, the bot would simply retweet every tweet on belong.io.
-This made the bot very nice to use, but at least one person openly complained about the notifications the bot was causing to them.

-Rather than risking getting the bot shut down, I rewrote it to only post the URLs.
-Which made the bot look spammy, and effectively was just stealing other people's content.

-Eventually I shut down the bot.

-Resurrected in September 2016, it now adds the tweets into a [Collection](https://blog.twitter.com/2015/tell-compelling-stories-with-twitter-on-mobile-or-web) and posts a link to it.
+[@belongbot4000](https://twitter.com/belongbot4000) is a a Twitter bot that scrapes [belong.io](http://belong.io/) (here's [a bit about the site](https://www.wired.com/2015/04/curation-code-powerful-combo-finding-webs-best-stuff/), credits go to [Andy Baio](https://twitter.com/waxpancake)) every 45 minutes (with the site's creator's [approval](https://twitter.com/waxpancake/status/649582755777417216)) and looks for new tweets to retweet.

+The account is set as private to avoid sending out notifications to retweeted users (unless they follow the bot).

 ## Technical stuff